 Debt affects every other step of the home buying process, and we’ll talk about that in a moment.
 We’ll start with the number one barrier to homeownership that people cite: down payments.

-According to a recent survey by Zillow, the #1 factor people say is preventing them from achieving homeownership is inability to save for a down payment.
+According to a recent survey by Zillow, the number one factor people say is preventing them from achieving homeownership is the inability to save for a down payment.
 Over two-thirds of renters stated that a down payment is their biggest impediment when it comes to becoming a homeowner.

 Starting With a Smaller Down Payment

-Many lenders are now offering low down payments loans with help for closing costs and other incentives for first time homebuyers.
-An FHA government loan is also designed to help those with lower down payment funds, with as little as 3% of the purchase price needed.
+Many lenders are now offering low down payments loans with help for closing costs and other incentives for first-time homebuyers.
+An FHA government loan is also designed to help those with lower down payment funds, with as little as 3.5% of the purchase price needed.
 For qualifying Veterans, there are loans available for zero down payments.
 So down payments aren’t as big a problem as most renters think.

 Another barrier to homeownership is having too much debt.

-Our budget guidelines include a 20% set-aside for saving and/or debt.
-If your monthly revolving debt payments is more than 20% of your monthly income then there is a problem, and we recommend debt counseling right away.
+Our budget guidelines include 20% set aside for saving and/or debt.
+If your monthly revolving debt payments are more than 20% of your monthly income then there is a problem, and we recommend debt counseling right away.

 The money saved could go toward a down payment for a home, or any other savings goal (such as your future retirement).

 We know it’s easier said than done when paying off debts and saving money.
 We’ve helped people do those very things for over 40 years.
-We have time-tested coaching, advice and strategies for making progress toward financial freedom, and credit counseling is offered free of charge.
+We have time-tested coaching, advice, and strategies for making progress toward financial freedom, and credit counseling are offered free of charge.